 The Company is regulated in the Republic of Ireland by the CBI.
-ECCU is regulated in Northern Ireland, for conduct of business rules, by the UK's Financial Conduct Authority, ("FCA"), until 31st December 2020 under the terms of the Brexit transitional arrangements
+ECCU is regulated in Northern Ireland, under its Temporary Permissions Regime, by the PRA and, for conduct of business rules, by the Financial Conduct Authority, ("FCA").

 A.1(c) The Company's external auditor is KPMG.